1. Home

 • According to the U.S. Department of Commerce’s Economics & Statistics Administration, STEM career opportunities have grown three times as fast as non-STEM jobs over the past 10 years.

-• In 2018, 2.4 million STEM jobs in the U.S. are projected to go unfilled due to a lack of qualified workers.
+• In 2018, 2.4 million STEM jobs in the U.S. were projected to remain unfilled due to a shortage of qualified workers.

-• STEM occupations have wages significantly above the national average salary for all occupations.
-The national average wage for all STEM occupations was $87,570, nearly double the average national salary for non-STEM occupations ($45,700).
+• STEM occupations offer wages significantly above the national average.
+The average wage for STEM roles was $87,570, nearly double that of non-STEM occupations at $45,700.

-In a recent project, our team worked with an organization to apply for a 21st Century Community Learning Center (CCLC) grant.
-This non-profit organization offers after-school programming for middle school and high school students.
-Part of their grant application included implementing STEAM in their weekly curriculum and connecting students to local STEAM career pathways.
-As we worked to implement this curriculum shift, the organization saw four significant benefits.
+Recently, our team assisted a non-profit organization in applying for a 21st Century Community Learning Center (CCLC) grant.
+The organization provides after-school programs for middle and high school students.
+Their application included integrating STEAM into the weekly curriculum and connecting students to local STEAM career pathways.
+During this process, the organization identified four significant benefits.

 Benefits of a STEAM / STEM Curriculum: